NEW: Vietnamese take to the streets to protest against perceived territorial incursions by China

 Hundreds of protestors took to the streets in Vietnam Sunday as territorial disputes escalated tensions between the communist state and its neighbor China.

-A rally which drew around a thousand protesters in Hanoi focused local ire on the Chinese embassy, while smaller protests in Danang and Ho Chi Minh City echoed the anti-Chinese sentiment emanating from the political capital.
+A rally, which drew around a thousand protesters in Hanoi Sunday, focused local ire on the Chinese embassy, while smaller protests in Danang and Ho Chi Minh City echoed the anti-Chinese sentiment emanating from the political capital.

 The demonstrations were sparked by what Vietnam says were intimidatory tactics involving China’s deployment of a deep-sea drilling platform in disputed waters in the South China Sea.